Irtisamali2/schedulepro/replit.md

 ### Website Builder Auto-Initialization with Race Condition Fix (October 2, 2025)
 - **CRITICAL PRODUCTION FIX**: Website builder no longer fails with 404 or duplicate key errors on Coolify
-- **Root Cause**: New clients on Coolify don't have website records in PostgreSQL, causing "Loading website..." to hang
+- **Root Cause 1**: New clients on Coolify don't have website records in PostgreSQL, causing "Loading website..." to hang
+- **Root Cause 2**: `getClientWebsite()` and `getPublicWebsite()` methods in PostgreSQLStorage were not implemented (returned undefined)
 - **Race Condition**: Multiple concurrent requests tried to create the same website, causing duplicate key errors
+- **Solution**:
-- **Solution**: Modified `/api/public/client/:clientId/website` to auto-initialize with race condition handling
+  - Modified `/api/public/client/:clientId/website` to auto-initialize with race condition handling
+  - Implemented `getClientWebsite()` to properly query database by clientId
+  - Implemented `getPublicWebsite()` to properly query database by subdomain
 - **Implementation**:
   - Auto-creates default website using client's business info when missing
   - Try-catch wraps creation: if duplicate key error (PostgreSQL code 23505), fetches existing website instead
   - Guarantees unique subdomains with clientId suffix appended to business name
+  - Proper database queries now retrieve existing websites correctly
-- **Result**: Website builder works instantly for all clients, handles concurrent requests gracefully
+- **Result**: Website builder works instantly for all clients on both Replit and Coolify
 - **Deployment-Ready**: Production fix ready for Coolify deployment